tinytronix/homeautomation/README.md

 # Purpose
 This is an extensive and expandible home automation hardware and software system.
-It contains ready to use gerber files for pcb production, part list and software examples.
+It contains ready to use gerber files for pcb production, schematics, part list and software examples.

 ## Applications
 - solar systems